jj1bdx/oueees-202506-public/topic06/topic06.md

 # Kenji Rikitake

 24-JUN-2025
-School of Engineering Science, Osaka University
-On the internet
+School of Engineering Science, The University of Osaka On the internet
 @jj1bdx